-As noted above, we will need significant additional equity funding, in addition to the transactions with Fusion Capital, to provide us with the capital to reach our objectives.
+As noted above, we will need significant additional equity funding to provide us with the capital to reach our objectives.
 We may enter into financing transactions at prices which are at a substantial discount to market.
 Such an equity issuance would cause a substantially larger number of shares to be outstanding and would dilute the ownership interest of existing stockholders.